 The default case list is the Standard List, which contains all of the cases.
 By clicking on Standard List on the menubar you can switch to another list format.

 Expanded List option is not applicable for this particular module.

 The Checked Only list adds checkboxes next to the Standard List cases.
 This allows you to customize exactly which cases are to be viewed.
 In this mode, only the checked cases will be shown in the viewing windows.

 The initial display mode is Case Mode.
 You can change the display mode by clicking Case Mode on the menubar and then selecting one of the three options that appear.
 This will then change the menu title to the newly selected option.

 Compare Mode allows you to simultaneously compare the same series over multiple different patients.
-If you right click on a viewing window and select a series, the program will open that series for all of the selected patients.
+If you right-click on a viewing window and select a series, the program will open that series for all of the selected patients.
 Only one series can be shown at a time in compare mode.
-To scroll forwards and backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up and down.
+To scroll forwards or backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up or down.

 Sheet Mode allows you to view one series from one patient in detail.
 It opens the series currently residing in the first viewing window into an array viewing mode simulating a printed sheet of film.

 The image sets have comments associated with them.
 Some comments apply to every image for a given case/patient, while other comments are specific for a given series or even a single image.
 There are four modes for viewing comments, which can be changed from the comments menu.